What is a common law Advance Care Directive?

-A health professional can also refuse to follow a common law Advance Care Directive if a person requests treatment, and a health professional believes that treatment is futile or non-beneficial.
+A health professional can also refuse to follow a common law Advance Care Directive requesting treatment if the health professional believes that treatment is futile or non-beneficial.
 In those circumstances, the health professional cannot be required to provide treatment.
-For further information about the law relating to futile or non-beneficial treatment visit the Withholding and withdrawing life-sustaining treatment from Adults webpage.
+For further information on futile or non-beneficial treatment visit the Withholding and withdrawing life-sustaining treatment from Adults webpage.

 Are common law Advance Care Directives legally binding in every Australian State and Territory?

 No. Common law Advance Care Directives are not legally binding in every Australian State or Territory:

 - In New South Wales and Tasmania, common law Advance Care Directives are the only Advance Care Directives that exist and are legally binding.